Gavin Wanganeen: Other activities

+In May 2023, it was announced that Wanganeen would be participating in the twentieth series of Dancing with the Stars.
+He was paired with Megan Wragg.

+Recognition and legacy

 The Gavin Wanganeen Indigenous Scholarship (GWIS) was established at the University of South Australia in 2005 to support disadvantaged Indigenous students to complete a university degree.

 The Gavin Wanganeen Medal, for the Best player under 21, was instituted at PAFC in 2006.

 Personal life

-Wanganeen has two children, a daughter (Mia) and a son with his first wife, Stephanie Richards.
-Their son Tex moved to Melbourne in 2020 to board at Xavier College and play for the Oakleigh Chargers in the NAB League.
-He also spent time at Essendon's father-son academy.
+Wanganeen first married Stephanie Richards, and they share a daughter and a son, Tex, who is also a footballer.

-In July 2012, Wanganeen married Pippa Hanson.
-Together the couple have four daughters.
+Wanganeen married Pippa Hanson in July 2012 and they have four daughters together.

-He is the first cousin of AFL players and brothers Aaron and Alwyn Davey, and a third cousin of Rabbit Proof Fence actress Natasha Wanganeen.
+Wanganeen is the first cousin of AFL players and brothers Aaron and Alwyn Davey, and a third cousin of Rabbit Proof Fence actress Natasha Wanganeen.